 At its core, the ketogenic diet pushes your body to switch from burning glucose as its primary energy source to burning fat.
 This is done by strictly limiting the amount of carbohydrates, sugar, and even protein you are allowed to eat during the day.

-If you are thinking that this sounds similar to the Atkins Diet or High Fat Low Carb (HFLC) diet— you are not wrong!
+If you are thinking that this sounds similar to the Atkins Diet or High Fat Low Carb (HFLC) diet— you are correct!
 The keto approach is similar to these more mainstream programs; however, the ketogenic diet goes even further by limiting protein intake as well.

 The ketogenic diet: 70% healthy fats, 20% protein, and 10% carbs